Alice H. Parker

-Alice H. Parker 1895 – 1920 was an African-American inventor known for her patent for a gas furnace.
+Alice H. Parker (1895 – 1920) was an African American inventor who was active in the early 1900s.
+She is known for her patent for a heating furnace using natural gas.

 Early life

-Alice H. Parker was born in 1895 in Morristown, New Jersey, where she grew up some of her life.
-Parker was a highly educated woman who graduated with honors in 1910 from Howard University Academy, a historically African-American university that accepted both male and female students since its founding in November 1866, shortly after the Civil War.
-According to census data, Parker worked as a cook in the kitchen in Morristown, NJ and lived with her husband, who was a butler.
-Despite her revolutionary impact on today's modern heating system, there is almost no information recorded on her personal life.
-Although the specific date of her death is unknown, it is thought she died in 1920 due to a fire or heat stroke.
+Parker was born in 1895 in Morristown, New Jersey, where she grew up.

+Parker attended Howard University Academy, a high school associated with Howard University, and was awarded a certificate with honors in 1910.
+According to census data, Parker was a cook in the kitchen in Morristown, New Jersey, and lived with her husband, a butler.
+Although the date of her death is unknown, it is thought she died in 1920 due to a fire or heat stroke.

-In 2022, an investigation by Audrey Henderson of the Energy News Network found that a photo commonly attributed to Parker is actually of an unrelated white woman born five years after Parker's furnace patent was issued.
+In 2022, an investigation by Audrey Henderson of the Energy News Network found that photos commonly said to be of Parker were either of Bessie Blount Griffin (another inventor) or an Englishwoman of the same name.